 Dr. Miranda Hallett’s practice focuses on intellectual property, including litigation, patent prosecution, clearance and prosecution of trademarks, infringement risk assessments, and enforcement of intellectual property rights.
-Miranda’s patent prosecution practice involves drafting, prosecuting, and analyzing patents, as well as, counseling clients in the areas of medical devices, biotechnology, life sciences, and consumer goods.
+Miranda’s patent prosecution practice involves drafting, prosecuting, and analyzing patents, as well as, counseling clients.
+She represents clients across a wide range of technologies, including medical devices, biotechnology, life sciences, and consumer goods.

 Miranda received her Ph.D. from the University of Tennessee Health Science Center.
 She completed a postdoctoral fellowship at Vanderbilt University.
 As a National Cancer Institute predoctoral fellow and American Cancer Society postdoctoral fellow, Miranda researched treatments for breast and colorectal cancers, and factors that affect chemo-resistance.
 Her research experience includes biochemistry, molecular biology, cell biology and cancer biology, bio-imaging, and chemotherapeutic efficacy testing.